felixglush/Deep-RL-Nanodegree/p1_navigation/README.md

 The task is episodic, and in order to solve the environment, the agent must get an average score of +13 over 100 consecutive episodes.

 ### Getting Started
+1. Follow the instructions in this [repository](https://github.com/udacity/deep-reinforcement-learning#dependencies) to set up the dependencies required for the project.
+Note that for this project, you can skip the OpenAI installation.
+All you need to do is create a conda environment, activate it, then `pip install .` from the python directory of the above repo.

-1. Download the environment from one of the links below.
+2. Download the Unity environment from one of the links below.
 You need only select the environment that matches your operating system.
 Note the Linux environment is included in this repository:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)
     - Mac OSX: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip)
     - Windows (32-bit): [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip)